PECM And Next-Gen Manufacturing

 The motivation to miniaturize parts for the medical industry differs from that of aerospace manufacturing.
 Smaller surgical equipment, for example, may not only reduce manufacturing costs, but may result in quicker, less invasive procedures.
 Manufacturing the next generation of medical equipment will prioritize its compatibility with robotic instruments, as they are capable of considerably higher precision than humans, thereby allowing the use of smaller components.

 Voxel’s PECM technology provides an ideal solution for miniaturizing high-volume production of medical parts.
 By processing multiple parts in parallel, PECM can reduce the per-part cost of surgical tools which is particularly valuable in a market with more single-use medical devices.
 PECM’s unique surface finishing qualities also have particular benefits for medical parts as smooth surface free of microcracks are more resistant to. bacterial growth and may improve the part’s biocompatibility.
+Smooth surfaces also improve the part's lifespan and corrosion resistance.

 The evolution of pacemakers is a good example of the miniaturization of medical technology over time.
 Researchers continue to innovate this technology; pacemaker manufacturing is expected to rise as the number of individuals suffering from heart attacks in the United States slowly rises, and the pressure to miniaturize will grow with this trend.